 How does PEP work?

 You have to start PEP within 72 hours of exposure for PEP to work.
-Seek PEP right away if you think you’ve been exposed to HIV.
+Seek PEP right away if you think you’ve been exposed to HIV and you are not on PrEP.
 Your doctor will determine what treatment is right for you based on how you may have been exposed to HIV.

 What happens after I start PEP?